 See how Liberating Structures were used by teens in 4-H and the LA Unified School District to promote wellness in their communities.
 Video The work was sponsored by Molina Healthcare.

-Creating More Substance, Connections, and Ideas in the Classroom: Liberating Conventional Structures Fabulous presentation materials from a 50-minute introduction to LS by Davi Kallman, Laura Hill, and Joe Hewa at Washington State University.
+Creating More Substance, Connections, and Ideas in the Classroom: Liberating Conventional Structures Presentation materials from a 50-minute introduction to LS by Davi Kallman, Laura Hill, and Joe Hewa at Washington State University.

-Liberating Structures: Inviting and Unleashing All: Henri Lipmanowicz in Convo with Singhal
+Liberating Structures: Inviting and Unleashing All: Henri Lipmanowicz in Convo with Arvind Singhal

 Liberating Classroom: Henri Lipmanowicz in Convo with Arvind Singhal